 It is known that adolescence is a sensitive period for fear memory disorders, such as anxiety disorders.
-More than half of anxiety diagnoses are first made in childhood or adolescence, and an earlier age of anxiety onset is associated with a more chronic, non-remitting course (Kessler et al., 2007; Pattwell et al., 2012).
+More than half of anxiety diagnoses are first made in childhood or adolescence, and an earlier age of anxiety onset is associated with a more chronic, non-remitting course.
 As aforementioned, PS impairment is a defining feature of anxiety disorders, in which danger cues are generalized to perceptually similar safety cues, leading to fear overgeneralization.